 What has surprised you about working at Webb Henderson?

 Being a junior, I didn’t think I would be able to make as many meaningful contributions to important legal work as I have – which of course involved a lot of learning along the way.
-I regularly get the opportunity to be part of client meetings as well as meetings with other law firms and industry players where I find I am usually one of very few juniors (if not the only junior) in these meetings which has been such a surreal experience and one I believe is unique to juniors in boutique firms.
+I regularly get the opportunity to be part of client meetings as well as meetings with other law firms and industry players where I find I am usually one of very few juniors (if not the only junior) in these meetings which has been such a surreal experience and one I believe is unique to juniors in smaller specialist firms.
 Watching how the partners and other industry leaders interact has been a great learning opportunity not to mention the networking opportunities it has presented.

 What has been your favourite experience at Webb Henderson?